hybridauth/hybridauth/APPLE.md

     ]
 ```

 * The token returned after authentication is a signed JWT.
 Validating requires an a additional library.
 It can be disabled by setting   `"verifyTokenSignature" => false`
 in the configuration.

 * The current default value for `response_mode` is `form_post` (you can overrule it with `query` or `fragment` if you don't have a scope defined).
 If a scope is defined, Apple **always** sends the `code` value as a **POST** request (Facebook and Google return the code as a query parameter).

+### Reasons for authentication failures
+* Have the right id (= Service ID, usually in reverse domain name notation e.g. "org.foo.bar"), team id, key id and the full path to your private key file configured.
+* Make sure you have your domain(s) configured correctly in your Service ID.
+* Your server must have the time set correctly (use ntpdate), otherwise signature validation might fail